 The scorecard, a ‘SIREN’ for action, is released every quarter, in a series of editions.
 The scoring framework, methodology and the scorecard for articles is available online for anyone to access.
 SIREN is a tool for suicide prevention – tracking reports of suicide attempts and deaths by suicide to encourage greater uptake of good reporting practices across media platforms.

-For Editions I to III (2020-21), the IMHO has scored media reports on suicide from major newspapers and online news publications.
+So far, the IMHO has collected data for over a year, with seven editions from April 2020 – December 2021.
+For Edition VII (October– December 2021), the IMHO has scored media reports on suicide from major English-language newspapers and online news publications.

 How does the Media Reporting Scorecard work?

 Each article is coded for a ‘1’ or a ‘0’ on each of the parameters depending on whether or not it meets the criteria for the parameter.
 If a criteria is met, it is coded for a ‘1’, else it is coded for a ‘0’.
 In the end all the 1’s are added for the positive and negative criteria following which the total number arrived at is the score for an article on the positive and negative scale.
 The score on the negative scale is converted into a negative number.
 The total positive and negative score for each article and publication are then added to arrive at an average mean positive and negative score.
 All parameters are given equal weightage on the scorecard.
 An article can score a maximum of 10/-10 and minimum of 0 on each rating scale.